torbsd/torbsd.github.io/obsd-tb-build.md

 * Install OpenBSD ports tree into the default /usr/ports location as [per the FAQ instructions](http://www.openbsd.org/anoncvs.html) on a recent snapshot of OpenBSD

+* As the OpenBSD ports tree will need to current and regularly update, add the appropriate remote CVS root to ~/.profile: "export CVSROOT=anoncvs@...:/cvs"

 * Create a "mystuff" directory at /usr/ports/mystuff where the Git repository will be located: "mkdir -p /usr/ports/mystuff"

 * Create a "pobj" which OpenBSD uses to compile ports: "mkdir -p /usr/ports/pobj", which we will later add as a tmpfs mount